Roberto Mancini Profile

 Playing for and managing Italy

-After leaving Inter for the second time, Mancini sought pastures new and found them in the manager's post at Russian club Zenit St Petersburg.
+After leaving Inter for a second time, Mancini sought pastures new and found them in the manager's post at Russian club Zenit St Petersburg.

-His time at the club was short and largely uneventful and would end with Mancini leaving the club to take over the Italian national team.
+His time at the club was short and largely uneventful and would end with Mancini leaving to take over the Italian national team.

 Italy lost just twice in the first 27 matches of the Mancini era, and were once again considered to be among Europe's elite teams.